TrainWeb.org Facebook Page

 Map: Ba 42 J 7 Topographic Maps

-During ASL's early years, it shared the B&O's South Baltimore Branch (now CSX's South Baltimore Industrial Track) north to reach Camden Station.
-When the ASL electrified in 1908, the B&O grew nervous about its trains and crews operating under the catenary so it built the ASL a separate but the largely parallel route into downtown Baltimore that on this page is referred to as ASL 2.
+During ASL's early years, it shared B&O's South Baltimore Branch (now CSX's South Baltimore Industrial Track) north to reach Camden Station.
+When the ASL electrified in 1908, B&O grew nervous about its trains and crews operating under the catenary so it built ASL a separate but the largely parallel route into downtown Baltimore that on this page is referred to as ASL 2.

 Change for: Curtis Bay Branch tour at this site